ericmlantz/ericmlantz/README.md

 * 🌍  I'm based in New York and Atlanta
 * 🖥️  Check out my [portfolio site](http://ericlan.tz)
 * ✉️  You can contact me at [ericmlantz@gmail.com](mailto:ericmlantz@gmail.com)
-* 🧠  I'm currently working my way through Java as I get through my Master of Computer Science at PACE University!
+* 🧠  I'm currently working my way through Java as I work on my Master of Computer Science at PACE University!

 ### Skills